J.D.s

-J.D.s was a Canadian queer punk zine which started in 1985 and ran for eight issues until 1991.
+J.D.s was a Canadian anarcho-punk queer zine which started in 1985 and ran for eight issues until 1991.
 The zine was co-authored by G.B Jones and Bruce LaBruce and is credited as being one of the first and most influential queer zines.
 The zine's content was centred around anarchic queer-punk themes and heavily discussed queer-skewed punk music from the late 1980s.

 The zine is widely regarded as being greatly influential in inciting the queercore movement of the 1990s, which created a community for queer youths who were ostracised from both the gay and punk communities.

 Origins

 The J.D.s zine was established in 1985 and was co-authored by G.B Jones and Bruce LaBruce.
 At the time of the zines inception, Jones was a member of the band Fifth Column and LaBruce was enrolled at York University, Toronto.
 Most commonly referred to as simply J.D.s, the acronym stands for 'Juvenile Delinquents'.
 Before the assembly of the zine duo, G.B.
 Jones got involved in creating the concept of her zines with Caroline Azar.
 Both of them worked on a zine named Hide.
 With this zine, they combined photography from existing zines and cassettes and made paper copies that were later released with compilations of tapes of underground music.
 G.B Jones and Bruce LaBruce were driven to create J.D.s as they felt outcast from both queer and punk scenes in Toronto.
 Sholem Krishtalka quotes G.B Jones: "All of the horribleness of Toronto compelled us to react against it in every possible way.
 It pushed us to this breaking point".
 In creating J.D.s, Jones and LaBruce generated a community for those at the intersection of queer and punk cultures; Stephen Duncombe highlights this, arguing that queer punk rockers "feel underrepresented in both predominantly straight punk zines and the liberal assimilationist gay and lesbian press.
 Therefore they use zines like Homocore and J.D.s as virtual meeting places".
 According to Bruce LaBruce, J.D.s "also encompassed such youth cult icons as James Dean and J. D. Salinger".